Home « Assessment Tool «

 The PSC-17 is used to screen for childhood emotional and behavioral problems including those of attention, externalizing, and internalizing.

-Target Population: Children between the ages of 4 -18 years.
+Target Population: Children between the ages of 4-18 years

-Time to Administer: 17 items, administration time approximately 3 minutes.
+Time to Administer: Approximately 3 minutes

-Completed By: Parents.
+Completed By: Parents

-Modalities Available: Paper and pencil.
+Modalities Available: Paper and pencil

 Scoring Information: Scoring information is available from Massachusetts General Hospital.